 Use a spray bottle to lightly mist the top of the peat moss and then cover the container in plastic wrap.
 Place the container in a bright window out of direct sunlight or under fluorescent lights.
 Make sure the peat moss stays moist and spray the peat moss when it starts to dry out.

-The African violet seeds should germinate in 1-9 weeks.
+The African violet seeds should germinate in one to nine weeks.

-The African violet seedlings can be transplanted to their own pots when the largest leaf is about a half inch wide.
-If you need to separate seedlings that are growing too close together, you can do this when the African violet seedlings have leaves that are about a 1/4 of a inch wide.
+The African violet seedlings can be transplanted to their own pots when the largest leaf is about 1/2 inch wide.
+If you need to separate seedlings that are growing too close together, you can do this when the African violet seedlings have leaves that are about 1/4 inch wide.